 Climate and Energy

 Green Liberty is actively involved in advocacy work with national decision makers regarding climate and energy policy.
-At the same time, we follow European and international policy developments and we are a member of Climate Action Network (CAN).
+At the same time, we follow European and international policy developments and we are a member of Climate Action Network (CAN) and CEE Bankwatch Network.
 We promote a climate-friendly lifestyle and work on climate education and research (carbon footprinting).
 Recently we published joined book with University of Latvia “Climate and sustainable development“.
 Our work contributes to informing society in Latvia about the implications of climate change and building an understanding of low carbon development and climate change-related global and local challenges.

 Green Liberty has longstanding experience in sustainable consumption.
 We have been involved in several projects related to the topic, e.g. EU 7th FW funded project “Action Town” looking for the ways NGOs can provide new insights for research on sustainable consumption and production with the goal of reaching absolute decoupling of economic growth from resource use.
 Green Liberty has published Consumer guide on sustainable living and regularly worked with media to popularize sustainable behavior.
 We have also done several studies on sustainable consumption and related topics, e.g. „Current Status and recent changes in consumption and production patterns in Latvia”, the background report for UNEP.